znerol/pragmatic-ip-networking-guide/doc/recommendations.rst

 .. hint:: **Maintain the SLAAC IP for printers in DNS**

-   In order to be easily reachable from clients, the SLAAC IP of every printer should be recorded in the DNS zone for devices and a separate record should be maintained in the DNS zone for services pointing to the respective device name.
+   In order to be easily reachable from clients, the SLAAC IP of every printer should be recorded in the DNS zone for nodes and a separate record should be maintained in the DNS zone for services pointing to the respective node name.

    Using SLAAC for printers spares administrators from the tedious exercise to